ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 Unified memory runtime hints can be set with :cpp:func:`hipMemAdvise()` to help improve the performance of your code if you know the memory usage pattern.
-There are several different types of hints as specified in the enum :cpp:enum:`hipMemoryAdvise`, e.g. whether a certain device mostly reads the memory region, where it should ideally be located, and even whether that specific memory region is accessed by a specific device.
+There are several different types of hints as specified in the enum :cpp:enum:`hipMemoryAdvise`, for example, whether a certain device mostly reads the memory region, where it should ideally be located, and even whether that specific memory region is accessed by a specific device.

 For the best performance, profile your application to optimize the